Utilities for Configuration

 </dependency>

-To add to gradle: Add this line to the dependencies group in build.gradle:
+To add to gradle, add this to the dependencies block in build.gradle:

 implementation 'net.morimekta.utils:config:3.3.1'